Galactosemia: Diagnosis

 In many states throughout the world, infants routinely undergo newborn screening (NBS) for galactosemia.
 This allows a diagnosis to be made while the person is still an infant.
+Affected children can have serious, irreversible effects or even die within days from birth.
 Infants affected by galactosemia typically present with symptoms of lethargy, vomiting, diarrhea, failure to thrive, and jaundice.
 None of these symptoms are specific to galactosemia, often leading to diagnostic delays.
 If the family of the baby has a history of galactosemia, doctors can test prior to birth by taking a sample of fluid from around the fetus (amniocentesis) or from the placenta (chorionic villus sampling or CVS).
 Galactosemia is normally first detected through newborn screening which if available, is able to diagnose the majority of affected infants.

 A galactosemia test is a blood test (from the heel of the infant) or urine test that checks for three enzymes that are needed to change galactose sugar that is found in milk and milk products into glucose, a sugar that the human body uses for energy.
-A person with galactosemia doesn't have one of these enzymes.
+A person with galactosemia does not have one of these enzymes.
 This causes high levels of galactose in the blood or urine.

-Affected children can have serious, irreversible effects or even die within days from birth.
-It is important that newborns be screened for metabolic disorders without delay.
-Galactosemia can even be detected through NBS before any ingestion of galactose-containing formula or breast milk.